AvaloniaUI/Avalonia/readme.md

 ## About

-Avalonia is a multi-platform windowing toolkit - somewhat like WPF - that is intended to be multi-platform.
-It supports XAML, lookless controls and a flexible styling system, and runs on Windows using Direct2D and other operating systems using Skia and OS-specific windowing backend (GTK, Cocoa, etc).
+Avalonia is a WPF-inspired cross-platform XAML UI providing a flexible styling system and supporting a wide range of OSs: Windows (.NET Framework, .NET Core), Android, Linux (GTK), MacOS and iOS.

 <b>Avalonia is now in alpha.</b> What does "alpha" mean?
 Well, it means that it's now at a stage where you can have a play and hopefully create simple applications.
 There's still a lot missing, and you *will* find bugs, and the API *will* change, but this represents the first time where we've made it somewhat easy to have a play and experiment with the framework.